bluegrass-dev/blog/_posts/2020-09-22-aws-service-catalog-concept-introduction.md

 ---
 layout: post
-title: AWS Service Catalog Introduction
+title: AWS Service Catalog - Concept Introduction
 categories: [AWS Service Catalog, Posts, Introduction]
-excerpt: "What's AWS Service Catalog and how can I understand or use it?"
+excerpt: "What's AWS Service Catalog and how you can understand the concept before using it."
 ---

 So, what's this Service Catalog thing?
 Well, let's visit that before we get into the technical details.

-## What are Service Catalog's?
+## What are Service Catalogs?
 Example: Restaurants and made to order meals

 Ever used a menu at a restaurant?
 Then, you've used a Service Catalog, conceptually, before!